 The Rocks Pub Tour

-A perfect way to get your dose of Sydney’s history by combining guides who knows some great stories and 4 of the cities oldest pubs.
+A perfect way to get your dose of Sydney’s history by combining guides who knows some great stories and four of the cities oldest pubs.
 This is the best pub tour for first-time visitors to Sydney.

 The tour also includes a post-walk meal and all the details you need to decide which pub is, in fact, the oldest in Sydney.
-The tour lasts 2.5 hours and runs 3 times a day in peak season, making it easy to fit into your itinerary.
+The tour lasts 2.5 hours and runs three times a day in peak season, making it easy to fit into your itinerary.